 Count I Plaintiff Xiaoxing Xi v.
-Defendants Haugen and John Doe(s) Federal Constitutional Claim - Malicious Prosecution and Fabrication of Evidence prosecution of Professor Xi, did so without probable cause and acted with improper motives and purposes.
+Defendants Haugen and John Doe(s) Federal Constitutional Claim - Malicious Prosecution

-98. The actions of defendants Haugen and Does violated Professor Xi's clearly established right to be free from malicious prosecution and the fabrication of evidence under the Fourth and Fifth Amendments.

-99. As the lead case agent and investigator, defendant Haugen initiated the

-100. Professor Xi suffered a deprivation of liberty as a result of the prosecution.
+- 87. The actions of defendants Haugen and Does violated Professor Xi's clearly established right to be free from malicious prosecution under the Fourth Amendment. - 88.
+As the lead case agent and investigator, defendant Haugen initiated the prosecution of Professor Xi, did so without probable cause and acted with improper motives and purposes. - 89.
+Professor Xi suffered a deprivation of liberty as a result of the prosecution.
 The charges against Professor Xi were dismissed prior to trial and, therefore, terminated favorably to Professor Xi.

-Count II

-Plaintiff Xiaoxing Xi v.
+Count II Plaintiff Xiaoxing Xi v.
 Defendants Haugen and Doe(s) Federal Constitutional Claim - Equal Protection and Due Process Violation

-101. The actions of defendants Haugen and Does violated Professor Xi's clearly established equal protection and due process rights under the Fifth Amendment.
+- 90. The actions of defendants Haugen and Does violated Professor Xi's clearly established equal protection and due process rights under the Fifth Amendment. - 91.
+Defendant Haugen's investigation and initiation of prosecution against Professor Xi were based on impermissible racial and ethnic factors, and specifically on Professor Xi's

-102. Defendant Haugen's investigation and initiation of prosecution against Professor Xi were based on impermissible racial and ethnic factors, and specifically on Professor Xi's Chinese ethnicity, his former status as a Chinese national, and the fact that his communications were with Chinese entities.
+Chinese ethnicity, his former status as a Chinese national, and the fact that his communications were with Chinese entities.